ishank26/sanskrit-reslstm/README.md

 # LSTM with residual connection
-A model to generate sanskrit text and learn reprenstations of sankrit aksharas(unit of graphemic symbols in the Indian writing system).
+A neural network model to generate sanskrit text and learn reprenstations of sankrit aksharas(unit of graphemic symbols in the Indian writing system).

 ### Hypothesis:
 Sanskrit is a finely structured language.
 Minor variations in aksharas change the meaning of the words.
 Composition and translation of Sanskrit texts is still a challenging  task due to the semantic perplexity in its beautiful and rich verses.
 Refer to the following examples-